tzlion/hhugboy/docs/readme.txt

    (this one has pretty niche appeal) (maybe the audience is just me)
  * Overhaul visual rumble feature, fix games that didn't "rumble" at all, & simulate different "strengths" of rumble e.g. Pokemon Pinball EU ver.
  * A bunch of behind-the-scenes changes to how mappers work.
-This should mostly have no perceptible effect but will mean old savestates for Tamagotchi 3 won't work in this version.
-Sorry if anyone was playing that :(
+   This should mostly have no perceptible effect but might've fixed some obscure bugs around loading savestates using multicarts.
+   However it will also mean old savestates for Tamagotchi 3 won't load in this version.
+Sorry if anyone was playing that:(

  v1.3.2 22nd February 2022
  * Fix logo swap behaviour for GGB-81 PCB when using bootstrap & implement GBX